 To address these concerns, I propose an instrumental variable based on the historical episode of the Reunification of Germany in 1990.
 In particular, I leverage this natural experiment to construct a shift-share instrument that induces quasi-exogenous variation in the size of West German clusters, which I then use to causally estimate local knowledge spillovers in R&D. The "shifts" are leave-out shocks that measure the total number of inventors that moved from each location in East Germany towards any West German cluster, except to the instrumented cluster.
 The identification assumption is that these shocks are as-good-as-randomly assigned (Borusyak et al., 2022); that is, the shifts are uncorrelated with unobservables within the instrumented cluster.
 The strategy of leaving out the instrumented cluster from the construction of the shifts ensures that the shocks are constructed based solely on push factors arising from the East, and not from pull factors coming from the instrumented cluster.
-These shocks are then weighted by exposure "shares" that help predicting the number of inventors that move from each East German location to each West German cluster.
+These shocks are then weighted by exposure "shares" that help predict the number of inventors that move from each East German location to each West German cluster.
 These shares are constructed based on the inverse of the geographic distance between every location between East and West Germany, and the specialization of each location in East Germany in each technological area.
-Under this approach, a 10% increase in cluster size leads to average inventor productivity gains of around 4.09%.
-These spillovers are statistically significant at the 5%, and their significance is robust to different measurements and functional forms for inventor productivity and time aggregation.
+I find that a 1% increase in cluster size leads to average inventor productivity gains of around 0.4%.
+These spillovers are statistically significant, and robust to different measurements and functional forms for inventor productivity and time aggregation.

-In the second part of the paper, to quantify the importance of these spillovers to implement R&D policies, I build a quantitative model of innovation.
+In the second part of the paper, to quantify the importance of these spillovers to implement R&D policies, I build a quantitative spatial model of innovation.
 In each location, a representative firm produces a final good that is consumed locally and is produced by aggregating intermediate inputs from all locations.
-Each intermediate input is produced by a single firm in each location.
-Firms hire workers that produce the input, and inventors that engage in R&D. In the model, R&D determines the quality of an input, where firm's inventors generate ideas heterogeneous in productivity, which are then implemented into the firm's blueprint to produce the input at a given quality.
+Each intermediate input is produced by a representative firm in each location.
+The intermediate input is tradable across locations subject to trade costs.
+The intermediate input firm is comprised by a production facility and a colocated R&D subsidiary.
+The R&D subsidiary freely transmits a blueprint to the facility, which the facility uses to produce the firm's intermediate input at a given quality.
+The facility produces the intermediate input by hiring workers and leveraging location fundamentals for production, and the subsidiary engages in R&D by hiring inventors and leveraging location fundamentals for R&D. I allow for labor mobility, so workers and inventors choose where to work according to real wages, location amenities, and migration costs.